lassevk/thedivision/README.md

 * Some of the equipment caches are hanging on the trees.
 * [You can clear out Control Points at tier 1 before upgrading them](https://www.reddit.com/r/thedivision/comments/b3can1/psa_you_can_clear_out_control_points_at_tier_1/).
 * Crafting table can and should be upgraded.
 Look at the bottom right of the screen after you unlock crafting table upgrading functionality.
 Default button is `x` for PC.
+* Wait for specializations to unlock before doing side missions.
+They provide considerable experience boost as well as specialization points (once you have those ulocked).

 # Useful links (in no particular order)